-These apple cider donuts are a soft cake donut with a crunchy exterior.
-They are coated in a homemade apple cider glaze or cinnamon sugar for a perfect subtle apple cider and cinnamon taste in every bite.
+Apple cider donuts are a soft cake donut with a crunchy exterior, and a delicious apple cinnamon taste, coated in a homemade apple cider glaze or cinnamon sugar for a perfect subtle apple cider and cinnamon taste in every bite.

 Every fall we go to a local orchard and enjoy some fresh apple cider donuts.
 Thanks to Martinelli’s Sparkling Cider I can now make my own at home all year long, and let me tell you, they are amazing.

 These donuts are made with a few basic pantry ingredients: flour, sugar, salt, cinnamon, butter, and two cups of Martinelli’s Sparkling Cider.
 The cider is boiled down to make it extra concentrated to get that delicious fresh apple taste in every bite!

 We always enjoy celebrating special occasions with Martinelli’s Sparkling Cider.
 We pop a bottle for New Year’s Eve, Valentine’s Day, or our anniversary.
 Martinelli’s Sparkling Cider, Apple Juice and Apple Cider are all made with 100% apple juice from U.S. grown fresh apples.